drball/scifi-ideas-generators/content/sci-fi-character-name-generator.md

 ---
 title: "Sci-fi character name generator"
 date: 2020-05-13T09:19:17+01:00
-description: "A random alien species name generator to help scifi writers & roleplayers come up with new alien species"
+description: "Need a random name for your sci-fi project?
+Our generator picks from Human names from all over the world & generates some new ones."
 layout: scifi-character-name-generator
 ---